awsdocs/amazon-route53-docs/doc_source/resolver-automatic-forwarding-rules-reverse-dns.md

 You can turn off these rules and modify all reverse DNS queries so that they are, for example, forwarded to your on\-premises name servers for resolution\.

 After you turn off the automatic rules, create rules to forward the queries as needed to your on\-premises resources\.
-For more information ablout how to manage forwarding rules, see [Managing forwarding rules](resolver-rules-managing.md)\.<a name="resolver-automatic-reverse-rules-disable-procedure"></a>
+For more information about how to manage forwarding rules, see [Managing forwarding rules](resolver-rules-managing.md)\.<a name="resolver-automatic-reverse-rules-disable-procedure"></a>

 **To turn off auto\-defined rules**